RSPCA Shop Next Gen Education

 1. Gas killing

-The majority of poultry (chickens, hens and turkeys) in the UK are now killed using gas.
-There are a number of different types of gas killing systems and gas mixtures that may be used.
-Birds remain in their transport crates and are placed into a gas system, where they're exposed to mixtures of air and gas, until dead.
+The majority of poultry (chickens, laying hens and turkeys) in the UK are killed using gas.
+There are a number of different gas-killing systems and different gas mixtures may be used, such as carbon dioxide, or an inert gas such as argon, or a mix of the two.
+Birds remain in their transport crates and are placed into a gas system, where they're exposed to mixtures of air and gas until dead.

-This method avoids the need to handle and 'shackle' live birds, so has some welfare advantages.
+This method avoids the need to handle and 'shackle' conscious birds, so has some welfare advantages.
 UK law states that animals must be killed, not just stunned, using this method.

 2. Electrical stunning

-With this method, birds are hung upside down by their legs on metal shackles along a moving conveyor belt.
-They move along the production line to a stunning water bath, and when the bird's head makes contact with the water, an electrical circuit between the water bath and shackle is completed, which stuns the bird.
+Birds are hung upside down by their legs on metal shackles along a moving conveyor belt.
+They move along the production line to a water bath that stuns them.
+When the bird's head touches the water, an electrical circuit between the water bath and shackle is completed, and this stuns the bird.

 The conveyor belt then moves the birds to a mechanical neck cutter, which cuts the major blood vessels in the neck.
-Live bird shackling causes pain, and hanging birds by their legs is stressful for them.
+Shackling conscious birds causes stress and pain.

 Find out more